 - Applicants must be close to completing their higher clinical training (with a national training number (NTN)) or have finished their training (with a Certificate of Completion of Training (CCT/CCST)) within the last three years.

-- The extent of clinical commitment during the Fellowship is negotiable depending on the specific circumstances, but Diabetes UK would normally expect that Fellows spend at least 50% of their time on research.
+- The extent of clinical commitment during the Fellowship is negotiable depending on the specific circumstances, but we would normally expect that Fellows spend at least 50% of their time on research.
 This will depend on the training stage of the Fellow and be at the discretion of the funding panel.
 After CCT, it is expected that 70% of time would be spent on research.